atulkamble/puppet/README.md

 # puppet
 Puppet Server and Agent Configurations

-To install and configure Puppet Server and agents on ubuntu without DNS settings, follow these steps:
+To install and configure Puppet Server and agents on ubuntu DNS settings, follow these steps:

 ### 1. **Set Up Puppet Server on ubuntu**

 #### Step 1: Launch an ubuntu Instance for Puppet Server
 - Launch an ubuntu instance from the AWS Management Console.
-- Choose an instance type like `t2.medium` for better performance.
+- Choose an instance `t2.medium` (recommended).
 - Configure the security group to allow:
   - SSH (Port 22)
   - Puppet (Port 8140)